-Are you afraid of exploring a new country all by yourself?
+Are you afraid of exploring a new country all by yourself through solo travel?
 For many people, the answer to this question would be yes.
 From a young age, many of us have gotten used to travelling in groups, usually with family members and friends.
 When we’re still children, going places alone simply isn’t an option.
 And when we’re teenagers, visiting new international places with friends seems like the most exciting thing in the world.

-This doesn’t mean our travel habits never evolve though – the more we travel, the more we begin to discover our travel style and routines.
-We might always want to start our day when abroad with a cup of coffee and a light local breakfast, just as much as we might tend to avoid going back to the hotel before it gets really late.
+This doesn’t mean our travel habits never evolve though.
+The more we travel, the more we begin to discover our travel passion.
+We might always want to start our day when abroad with a cup of coffee and a light local breakfast.
+Just as much as we might tend to avoid going back to the hotel before it gets really late.
 While our travel tendencies clearly progress over time, one thing doesn’t.
 That is, the drive to travel alone.

-A lot of different people will tell you that solo travelling sounds like something that can be good for you in many ways, but why don’t a great number of individuals actually go for it?
+A lot of different people will tell you that solo travelling sounds like something that can be good for you.
+In many ways it’s true, but why don’t a great number of individuals actually go for it?

 Indeed, a number of worries may cross travellers’ mind before they’re about to book a flight by themselves.
 These normally include concerns about feeling lonely, bored and unsafe.
 However, a little extra preparation and open-mindedness will do you wonders.
-Taking the first step is always the hardest, but once you manage to achieve what you set out, it always feels gratifying.
-For this reason, we’re providing you with a detailed list of the advantages of solo travel, and why the benefits of travelling alone outweigh its cons.
+Taking the first step is always the hardest.
+But once you manage to achieve what you set out, it always feels gratifying.
+For this reason, we’re providing you with a detailed list of the advantages.
+Solo travel, and its benefits of travelling alone outweigh its cons.

 Perhaps the most enticing reason for why you should travel by yourself as soon as possible is this.
-Travelling with a group of people or as a couple means dedicating a lot of time to planning and agreeing on the necessary things.
-Finding the best places to visit, the ideal accommodations to stay in and the most convenient travel routes to take won’t be as time-consuming when you’re doing it alone.
-Coming to a disagreement on either of the above or more will also be something you won’t have to deal with.
+Travelling with a group of people or as a couple means dedicating a lot of time to planning.
+Then there is the agreeing on the necessary things.
+Finding the best places to visit, the ideal accommodations to stay in and the most convenient travel routes.
+It won’t be as time-consuming when you’re doing it alone.

 Solo travel is completely and utterly freeing.
 You’ll come to realise that planning for yourself, with yourself, will enable you to be more spontaneous and change your mind whenever you feel like it, just because you can.
 There’s nothing more satisfying than being in another country and going with the flow of things.
 Should you wish to change your mind last minute about where you want to eat or which beach you want to go to, the switch will occur with ease.
 There will be no debating “I want to go here instead” or “I don’t think we should waste time here”, and for this, you’ll certainly be grateful once you’re in the situation itself.